ome/omero-guide-scripts/docs/setup.rst

 first parent object passed in parameter of the export script (the file is \
 attached regardless of whether the URL is set or not).

-This can be done with the `OMERO CLI <https://omero.readthedocs.io/en/stable/users/cli/index.html>`_:
+To set this configuration, you can use `OMERO CLI <https://omero.readthedocs.io/en/stable/users/cli/index.html>`_:

 .. code-block:: bash